 Cape Hatteras NS staff identified the need to assess the impact on parking from the anticipated increase in visits to the Bodie Island Lighthouse once it is opened to climbers.
 There is a concern that the current parking lot capacity at Bodie Island Lighthouse may not be able to accommodate the expected increase in visitation.
-A parking demand assessment will help to inform this study and Cape Hatteras NS staff of the expected demands on the site such that appropriate demand management or other transportation strategies can be considered.
+The parking demand assessment provided here is intended to inform this study and Cape Hatteras NS staff of the expected demands on the site and make recommendations regarding the appropriate demand management or other transportation strategies to be considered.